• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-February 2, 2019 by Rebecca Forstadt-Olkowski 4 Comments
+by Rebecca Forstadt-Olkowski 4 Comments

 Sandra Lee is a chef, television host, and author who has survived breast cancer.
 She produced a documentary for HBO called Rx: Early Detection, A Cancer Journey with Sandra Lee and has been instrumental in helping the state of New York sign legislation for early breast cancer screenings.
 If you watch her documentary you’ll see graphic details about her diagnosis, surgery, and recovery.
 She was recently profiled in AARP The Magazine.